For a follow up of this post, see Real-time machine learning: challenges and solutions (2022).

 - This method suffers from catastrophic forgetting – neural networks abruptly forget previously learned information upon learning new information.

 - It can be more expensive to run a learning step on only one data point than on a batch (this can be mitigated by having hardware just powerful enough to process exactly one data point).

 Even if a model is learning with each incoming data point, it doesn’t mean the new weights are deployed after each data point.
 With our current limited understanding of how ML algorithms learn, the updated model needs to be evaluated first to see how well it does.

-For most companies that do so-called online training, their models learn in micro batches and are evaluated after a certain period of time.
+For most companies that do so-called online training or online learning, their models learn in micro batches and are evaluated after a certain period of time.
 Only after its performance is evaluated to be satisfactory that the model is deployed wider.
 For Weibo, their iteration cycle from learning to deploying model updates is 10 minutes.

 TikTok is incredibly addictive.
 Its secret lies in its recommendation systems that can learn your preferences quickly and suggest videos that you are likely to watch next, giving its users an incredible scrolling experience.
 It’s possible because ByteDance, the company behind TikTok, has set up a mature infrastructure that allows their recommendation systems to learn their user preferences (“user profiles” in their lingo) in real-time.